 This reminds me of a close friend who is a recovering alcoholic.
 He smokes and plays blackjack with the same obsessive personality he had as a drunk.
 Of course, he is more tolerable now that he has decided to feed his addictive personality “by another way.”
 We are all grateful.

 Then there is my granddaughter, whose report card arrived over the holidays and was filled with more A’s than The Scarlet Letter.
 She has red hair, a sharp tongue, and a quick wit.
 A few years ago, she set up a lemonade stand and paid her friends on commission to sell drinks all day while she played air hockey in the cool basement.

 I am preparing to give her the “attitude” lecture.
 While everybody else in the family is singing her praises, I will talk to her about the one subject that does not appear on the report card but is the most important of all: attitude.
 I have it in mind to tell her that she is failing in that.
 And she is.
 She could have whatever she wants in life if she were to change her attitude.
 She is fourteen.

-Haven’t had enough?
+Image credit: feature by Santos Woodcarving.
+Want more?
 Go to Robert Brancatelli.
-This one is for Sigrid Jacobsen.
+The Brancatelli Blog is a member of The Free Media Alliance.
+Dedicated to Sigrid Jacobsen.
 Note to self: There is no better feeling than coming through for people who depend on you.
-For top photo, go to Santos Woodcarving.